In charge of doing things

 The Victory Garden

-Here is an illustration I did a while back and it works for my novel, The Victory Garden, about a Japanese farm girl interned at Manzanar.
-It turns out the word manzanar means apple orchard in Spanish!
-I’ve finally completed the full-length manuscript and am […]
+Here’s an illustration I did a while back that fits perfectly with my novel The Victory Garden, about a Japanese farm girl interned at Manzanar.
+It turns out the word Manzanar means “apple orchard” in Spanish—an unexpected and poetic connection to the story’s roots.
+I’ve […]

 Stupid Lupus: 6 ways to feel good